 If you posted the original question, you can mark the question as answered yourself.
-Just click Yes to Did this resolve your issue? on the response or click Mark as answer.
+Just click Yes to Was this reply helpful? on the bottom of the reply post.

-If you didn't post the original question, you can still mark Yes to Did this resolve your issue? to upvote the post.back to topI had a question and marked a response as "Answered," but then I found out it was wrong.
+If you didn't post the original question, you can still mark Yes to Was this reply helpful? to mark the reply as helpful.back to topI had a question and marked a response as "Answered," but then I found out it was wrong.
 What should I do?

 Go to the response.
 Click Unmark as Answer.back to topI had a question and I posted the right answer.
 Can I mark it as Answered?

 No one can mark their own post as an answer.
-Only the person who posted the original question (if it is someone else) or a moderator can mark a post as Answered.back to topI found a great discussion, how do I mark it?
+Only the person who posted the original question (if it is someone else) or a moderator can mark a post as Answered.back to topI found a great discussion, how do I mark it as helpful?

-You can follow the discussion and let others know it’s worthwhile by clicking I recommend this discussion button.
+You can follow the discussion and let others know it’s worthwhile by clicking Yes to Was this discussion helpful?

-If you like a specific reply in a discussion, click Upvote.back to top
+If you like a specific reply in a discussion, click Yes to Was this reply helpful?back to top

 Note: You must be signed in to post a reply.back to topWhat does "Reply with quote" mean?

-When you check this box, your reply will be posted with the content of the post you are replying to.
+When you check the Reply with quote box, your reply will be posted with the content of the post you are replying to

 back to topHow can I edit a response I've posted?